 Brought to you by Chiles Peach Orchard and Crozet Running, this community event is a fundraiser for the Western Albemarle Rescue Squad.
-The race begins at 8AM (check in the day before, or beginning at 6:30AM).
+The race begins at 8AM (check in the day before, or beginning at 7AM the morning of the race).
 The race course is a scenic out-and-back down Jarman Gap Road.
-At the end of the race, join us for our Pancake Breakfast (included in race registration).
+At the end of the race, join us for our Pancake Breakfast (included in your race registration).
+In our first 3 years, we have raised over $5000.00 for WARS.
 This race has become a traditional community event, and we are excited to bring it to you again!

 Kids (under 12): $10.00

 All proceeds benefit our volunteer Western Albemarle Rescue Squad.